Best Debate Topics for Students To Explore Today is the day you...

 An Overview of Grammarly and Turnitin

-Before jumping into the comparison.
-Let’s just get clear on what each tool actually does-and who should use it.
+Before jumping into comparison…Let’s just get clear on what each tool actually does and who should use it.

 Grammarly:

 Grammarly is best known for its writing suggestions.
-It is the right tool for everyone who needs grammar correction, punctuation and tone improvements and clarity tweeks.
+It is the right tool for everyone who needs grammar correction, punctuation and tone improvements and clarity tweaks.
 This is the best tool for someone who wants to make their writing look sharper.
 It also comes with a basic plagiarism checker that scans content against publicly available sources online.

 Best For: